-HUD REQUIRES ALL PERSONAL PROPERTY OF THE DECEASED TENANT TO BE REMOVED period will be charged to the tenant's estate.
+HUD REQUIRES ALL PERSONAL PROPERTY OF THE DECEASED TENANT TO BE REMOVED WITHIN 14 CALENDAR DAYS OF THE TENANT'S DEATH.
+Any rent due during the 14-day time period will be charged to the tenant's estate.
 If the Executor or qualified representative notifies The Upper Rooms that additional time is needed to clear the unit, the estate will pay a daily rate based on the contract/market rate for the unit.